Structure of the curriculum

 The project can be proposed by a professor or company.
 In the latter case, a Cooperation Agreement should be previously signed by the UPM and the company, as regulated by law (Real Decreto 1497/1981), and an External Supervisor should be assigned within the company.

 Each student will be assigned a project and an Academic Supervisor.
 The Academic Supervisor will issue an initial report about the adequacy of the proposed work, and a final report assessing the reached objectives.
-By periodic meetings, the Academic Supervisor will make sure that the work adheres to the agreed conditions.
+The Academic Supervisor will make sure that the work adheres to the agreed conditions.

 In the Software Project the student will deepen into the application of the acquired knowledge and skills in a realistic environment, making connections among the desires and needs of customers and clients and what the technology can offer, choosing between acquiring, developing or applying the necessary software components, demonstrating his/her understanding of the market, and his/her capability to develop and deploy a software solution in a real environment.
 Additionally, general competences related to self-learning capability, autonomy, and capability to work independently in a professional environment will also be addressed.